Kick Axe IV

 Kick Axe IV is the fourth studio album by Canadian heavy metal band Kick Axe.
-The album was released in 2004 after the band reformation in 2003 with original member Gary Langen singing for Criston, who was unavailable to join the reunion due to prior work commitments.
+The album was released in 2004 after the band re-formation in 2003 with original member Gary Langen singing for Criston, who was unavailable to join the reunion due to prior work commitments.

-In 2008 Gary Langen left the band and was replaced with new vocalist Daniel Nargang, formerly of the Regina, Saskatchewan, Canada metal band Into Eternity.
+In 2008 Gary Langen left the band and was replaced with new vocalist Daniel Nargang, formerly of the Regina, Saskatchewan, Canada, metal band Into Eternity.